-Santa Clarita, California: Star Trek Gorn Battle Rocks - Vasquez RocksFamiliar craggy location for the original Star Trek "Gorn" episode, and Bill and Ted's Bogus Journey in tribute years later, and many other movies and TV shows.
+Santa Clarita, California: Star Trek Gorn Battle Rocks - Vasquez RocksFamiliar craggy location for the original Star Trek "Gorn" episode, and Bill and Ted's Bogus Journey in tribute years later.
+It was also used as Vulcan on the Star Trek movie reboot.

 Vasquez Rocks County Park